ToadNetwork/Docs/products/farms/dplp-farms.md

 The interplay between 1. and 2. is a perpetual motion, always ensuring high APY.

 Getting this perpetual motion going requires some initial reward pool funds.
 These are usually donated by the project owners (e.g. projects launched on [launchpad.md](../launchpad.md "mention")).
 For TOAD and PAD DPLP farms, Snake and KT donated around $200k to the initial reward pool funds.
-By a drip of 1% per day, the donated rewards are mostly depleted after 1 year (3% left).
+By a drip of 1% per day, the donated rewards are mostly depleted after 1 year (less than 3% left).

 ### How are rewards distributed?

 The DPLP farm distributes 1% of the reward pool per day to all stakers relative to their pool share.
 The 1% per day is distributed in one second intervals.
+The default distribution percentage is 1%, which is currently used by all DPLP farms.

 {% hint style="info" %}
 Rewards are not actively distributed and instead stay in the pool until they are claimed.
 The UI just calculates and shows your claimable rewards.